helm/helm-www/content/en/docs/chart_template_guide/subcharts_and_globals.md

 In this section we will create a subchart and see the different ways we can access values from within templates.

-Before we dive into the code, there are a few important details to learn about subcharts.
+Before we dive into the code, there are a few important details to learn about application subcharts.

 1. A subchart is considered "stand-alone", which means a subchart can never explicitly depend on its parent chart.
 2. For that reason, a subchart cannot access the values of its parent.
 3. A parent chart can override values for subcharts.
 4. Helm has a concept of _global values_ that can be accessed by all charts.

+> These limitations do not all necessarily apply to [library charts]({{< ref "/docs/topics/library_charts.md" >}}), which are designed to provide standardized helper functionality.

 As we walk through the examples in this section, many of these concepts will become clearer.